 The heavy hand of unchecked power has gone too far.
 The indefinite detention of people whom immigration officials have yet to decide whether to admit or deport from the country is out of control.
 I see policies that affront the constitutional rights of due process and equal protection of the law.… Read the rest

 Crusading for change includes knowing when real change happens.
 Some states are making more progress than others in their efforts for prison reform.
-According to the New Republic, “One could reasonably argue that Georgia is doing more to reform its criminal justice system than any other state in the country—from sentencing to felon employment after release to juvenile detention.”
-The thrust of Georgia’s reform movement begins before sentencing occurs and extends to when an inmate reenters society.… Read the rest
+According to the New Republic, “One could reasonably argue that Georgia is doing more to reform its criminal justice system than any other state in the country—from sentencing to felon employment after release to juvenile detention.”… Read the rest

 Real prison reform is a slow process.
 As with other social issues, it takes time for the public, judges, and legislators to make serious moves toward change.
 I’ve been asked why reforming prison living conditions takes so long.
 It’s because such reform germinates in the dark and easily goes unnoticed.